ovh/docs/pages/platform/kubernetes-k8s/exposed-apis-software-versions-reserved-resources/guide.en-gb.md

 Each worker node has a certain amount of GB of RAM and mCPU reserved for Kubernetes components.
 These reserved quotas may evolve in the future; the page will be updated accordingly.

-To guarantee the availabilty of a customer's node, we are reserving resources (CPU and RAM), proportionally on the instance flavor.
+To guarantee the availability of a customer's node, we are reserving resources (CPU and RAM), proportionally on the instance flavor.

 * CPU